 How do you get to speak in the language that connects with the buyer?
 By asking, “So?”.

 It is for this reason that upon release to the field, ostensibly equipped to sell, many sales people quickly hit a wall.
 Much like the theory of driving school is as different as death is from sleep, when compared to the practice evidenced when the novice hits the road.
-When addressing the engineer, ozone injector, oil skimmer unit and sludge output may keep the conversation going but is highly unlikely to get the sale going for two reasons: facts alone never sold, emotions do; also, besides the engineer, the others who most likely comprise the decision-making unit won’t understand half what you are saying.
+When addressing the engineer, ozone injector, oil skimmer unit and sludge output may keep the conversation going.
+But it is highly unlikely to get the sale going for two reasons: facts alone never sold, emotions do.
+Also, besides the engineer, the others who most likely comprise the decision-making unit won’t understand half of what you are saying.

 How then does the seller connect his product to the buyer’s need?
 Through the use of the one word question, “So?”.
 It’s considered rude, yet in selling, is indispensable if we are to succeed.
 It is not meant to be verbalized, but silently shouting it will force you to find points of convergence between the buyer’s need and your product’s solution- if at all any exist.
-And why, “So?” because, that’s exactly what the buyer is asking himself when you rattle on about how you have been doing this for the past seven years (So?), this establishment and that establishment has it (So?) and how the center-withdrawal coriolus pipe is unique to your plant…So?
+And why, “So?”
+Because, that’s exactly what the buyer is asking himself when you rattle on about how you have been doing this for the past seven years (So?).
+This establishment and that establishment has it (So?).
+The center-withdrawal coriolus pipe is unique to your plant…So?

-So, based on the water requirements in your 100 apartments and borrowing from our experience over the past seven years and similar establishments we have worked with, on average you will require 10,000 litres of water readily available at any one time if your guests are to enjoy their stay.
-Because water sanitation, reliability and conservation are important to you and us, continual research over our seven years has seen us improve our recycling technology so that now you will use a whopping 80% less water and you can put the cost savings into phase two of your ongoing construction.
+So, based on the water requirements in your 100 apartments and borrowing from our 7 years experience with similar establishments we have worked with we know this.
+On average you will require 10,000 litres of water readily available at any one time if your guests are to enjoy their stay.
+Because water sanitation, reliability and conservation are important to you and us, continual research over our seven years has seen us improve our recycling technology.
+As such, now you will use a whopping 80% less water and you can put the cost savings into phase two of your ongoing construction.